 The British Insurance Brokers’ Association (BIBA) offers a ‘find a broker’ service online or via telephone: 0370 950 1790.

 You can also contact the Which?
-Money Helpline for advice on finding cover.
+Money Helpline for guidance on finding cover.

 - Find out more: best and worst home insurance